bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 ## You

-What do you care about?
+What do you care about? - Music

-What do you know about?
+What do you know about? - trends in rap music/hip-hop

-What decisions do you face?
+What decisions do you face? - discover what elements of rap music people like and try to incorporate more of it into songs to increase the popularity of the genre.

 ## Seven templates